apprenticeadi/High_speed_TES_ML/README.md

 to perform a feature extraction on an individual trace call the extract_features function in the ML file. adding or removing features is straightforward, just add to the end of the feature vector the function returns and the rest of the code does not need altering.

-- a good way of visualising the feature space and the feature importances is using the feature_exploration file.
+- a good way of visualising the feature space and the feature importance's is using the feature_exploration file.

 4. Deep Learning
 - to use the deep learning or state of the art hybrid approaches, run the CNN or IT_model file where you set the parameters at the top.